 Students will broaden their knowledge of functions and relationships, including linear, quadratic, square root, rational, cubic, cube root, exponential, absolute value, and logarithmic functions.
 Students will study these functions through analysis and application that includes explorations of patterns and structure, number and algebraic methods, and modeling from data using tools, and software tools, including spreadsheets.
+This class is modeled after the course #402: College Readiness Intermediate Algebra.

-433 Statistics - 1 cr.
+435 (Formerly 433) Statistics and Business Decision Making - 1 cr.

 Introduces students to major concepts for collecting, analyzing and making inferences from statistical studies.
 Topics include statistical process sampling, variability, categorical and quantitative data, and probability.
+Statistics and Business Decision Making is an introduction to statistics and the application of statistics to business decision making.
+Students will use statistics to make business decisions.
+Students will determine the appropriateness of methods used to collect data to ensure conclusions are valid.
 This course is designed for college-bound seniors.
-Must maintain 80 or better both semesters Alg II.
+Grade of 80 or better in Algebra II is recommended.

-441 Pre Calculus Pre-AP - 1 cr.
+441A AP Pre Calculus - 1 cr.